Paper bead cuffs are my way of using my own art to create pieces of jewellery.

 If you do not live in Suffolk but would like to learn more about the tool or ask any questions about the paper bead making process, contact me via the form found here.

-I will have you making paper bead cuffs from your own artwork in no time!
+Now can start making paper bead cuffs from your own artwork!